Support for Mortgage Interest

 Those in receipt of Universal Credit may also be entitled to SMI.
 The waiting time for help increased on 1 April 2016 from 13 weeks to 39 weeks.
 The cost of the benefit was £205 million in 2017.
-With SMI ending in April 2018, saving the government about £170 million a year, the Department of Work and Pensions is offering a loan, secured on the recipient's property, a move criticised because it would put properties of people on low incomes at risk; the cessation affects about 124,000 people.
+With SMI ending in April 2018, saving the government about £170 million a year, the Department for Work and Pensions is offering a loan, secured on the recipient's property, a move criticised because it would put properties of people on low incomes at risk; the cessation affects about 124,000 people.